 From MLS: *Truly A Rare Opp-Hm Of Imagination & Inspiration**Majestically Set On A Magical Ravine In Highly Coveted Neghd(Apx 1 Ac)*Distinguished-Unique Estate(Apx 15000 Sf Living Area-6Bedrms/12Washrms-Entertainer Paradise)-Unique Designed/Ececuted W/Remarable Craftsmanship-This Is A Hm 4 All Seasons W/Impeccable Details-Luxurious Details:Zen-Like Waterfall Cmbd Ravine View-Indr Pl W/Retractable Rf-Fun Sty Rec Rm,Leather Flr(Lib),Guest/Nanny Quarter-More!*

-From MLS: *Magnificent Masterpiece !
+From MLS: *Magnificent Masterpiece!
 One Of A Kind!
 Located In One Of The Most Prestigious Neighborhood.
 Pure Sophistication And Luxury!
 Unprecedented Quality.
 This Exclusive Residence Was Custom Built By Award Winner Builder Adam Smuszkowicz For Its Current Owners With Unsurpassed Craftsmanship And An Easy Flowing Floor Plan Ideal For Comfortable Family Living And Entertaining.
 A Wealth Of Windows And Skylights Provide Ample Natural Light For This Spacious And Charming Home.
 This Refined Residence Contains Too Many Wonderful Features To Mention In This Description.
 Over 16,000 Sq.
 Ft.
 Of Living Space.*

-From MLS: *La Belle Maison-Luxurious, Custom Build Residence In The Heart Of Prestigious Neighborhood Of St Andrew Winfield’s.
+From MLS: *La Belle Maison-Luxurious, Custom Built Residence In The Heart Of Prestigious Neighbourhood Of St Andrew Winfield’s.
 This 24000 Sq.
 Feet Residence Combines Old Artisanship With Very Latest Of 21 Century State Of The Art Luxurious Amenities ,Foyer, Marble Stairs ,Breathtaking Balustrades And Ceiling Motifs Will Transfer The Visitors To The 19 Century France .
 Features A Unique Architecturally Crafted Carved Limestone Exterior * Home Theatre W/ 10 Comfortable Seats Equipped W/ Modern Sound System, Audio, Video & Gaming (Lutron Home System), Features On The Big Screen, Amazingly Crafted Wine Cellar, Billiard Room.*

 If you enjoyed this post, here are some other Urbaneer.com blogs you might like: